SuperOfficeDocs/superoffice-docs/docs/en/email/mail-link/learn/archive-on-contact.md

 2. Click the **Archive email** button on the toolbar, and **Archive email** from the dropdown.
 If you select more than one email, the procedure below is repeated for each email.

-3. If the [sender of the email is not listed in SuperOffice][1], a warning will appear at the top of the dialog for archiving email: **This sender's email address is not recognized.
-Click here to update SuperOffice with this email address**.
+3. If the [sender of the email is not listed in SuperOffice][1], a warning will appear at the top of the dialog for archiving email: "This sender's email address is not recognized.
+Click here to update SuperOffice with this email address".

 4. In the **Subject** field, the subject from the email is automatically inserted.
 However, you may enter any subject text that you would like to be shown in the **Activities** section tab of SuperOffice CRM.